PCMDI/pcmdi_metrics/docs/metrics_ext.rst

 ========
 The outputs will be written to a single directory.
 This directory will be created by the driver if it does not already exist.
 Otherwise, the output directory should be empty before the driver starts.
 The name of the output directory is controlled by the `metrics_output_path` and `case_id` parameters.

-This script will produce metrics JSONs, netcdf files, and figures (optional).
-There will be netcdf files containing block max/min values for temperature and/or precipitation, along with return value and standard error files.
+This script will produce metrics JSONs, NetCDF files, and figures (optional).
+There will be NetCDF files containing block max/min values for temperature and/or precipitation, along with return value and standard error files.
 A metadata file called "output.json" will be generated with more detailed information about the files in the output bundle.
 Return value statistics will be provided for stationary return values only.

-All netcdf files will contain data for 5 time periods: Annual ("ANN"), DJF, MAM, JJA, and SON.
+All NetCDF files will contain data for 5 time periods: Annual ("ANN"), DJF, MAM, JJA, and SON.
 Data is masked to be over land only (50<=sftlf<=100).
 Antarctica is excluded.

 If multiple realizations are provided for a single model, a single return value file will be produced for that model which makes use of all provided realizations in the return value computation.